 If you or someone you know has experienced sex or gender discrimination, including all forms of sexual harassment, sexual violence, or intimate partner violence, you are strongly encouraged to report the incident and seek assistance.
 Reporting the incident in a timely manner is critical for the collection and preservation of evidence and information.
 If you are in immediate crisis, call 911.

-When filling out the Report It form for Title IX situations, please use the Type of Report drop down menu to select either gender-based or sexual misconduct either by student, faculty/staff, or by a third party not affiliated with Stetson.
+When filling out the Report It form for Title IX situations, please use the Type of Report drop-down menu to select either gender-based or sexual misconduct either by the student, faculty/staff or by a third party not affiliated with Stetson.

 When filling out the Report It form for BEST situations, please use the Type of Report drop-down menu to select Bias Education Support Team.